barryclark/jekyll-now/_posts/2017-05-30-State-of-data.md

 layout: post
 title: State of Data - Strata 2017 perspective
 subtitle: Impressions from Strata Data 2017 in London
-category: conference
+category: dev
-tags: [data]
+tags: [conference, data]
-author: jerzy_kott
+author: Jerzy Kott
 author_email: jerzy.kott@haufe-lexware.com
-header-img: "images/bg-post.jpg"
+header-img: "images/new/Exportiert_11.jpg"
 ---

 The Strata Data conference is an major event related to latest trends in data area.
 I have attended this year Strata in London